APPLIED DIETETICS - 2022/3

 Module code: BMS2049

 This module prepares dietetic students for their B and C Placements by providing the necessary knowledge and skills to work in a clinical setting, providing dietetic advice and education to service users and health care professionals.
-It will build on knowledge and skills acquired in Autumn Semester in BMS2040 and complement the Spring semester module BMS2050 Applied Nutrition to further prepare students for their practical dietetic training.
-Attendance for this module is compulsory.
+It will build on knowledge and skills acquired in previous modules such as BMS1055, BMS1034 and BMS2040 and complement the Spring semester modules BMS2050 Applied Nutrition and BMS2052 Pathology to further prepare students for their practical dietetic training.

 Number of Credits: 15